-Mercury is continuously emitted from dental amalgam fillings, and it is absorb and retain in the body, particularly in the brain, kidney, liver, lung, and gastrointestinal tract.
+Mercury is continuously emitted from dental amalgam fillings, it is absorbed and retained in the body, particularly in the brain, kidney, liver, lung, and gastrointestinal tract.
 Individual response to the mercury varies.
 Some of the factors known to potentially impact those exposed to dental mercury include allergies, number of amalgam fillings, genetic predisposition, and many other variables.
-Additionally, dental mercury and its vapor have been significantly linked to and array of specific health conditions, including the ones listed here: Alzheimer’s disease, Anxiety, Autoimmune disorders, Cardiovascular problems, Chronic fatigue syndrome, Depression, Hearing loss, Kidney disease, Multiple sclerosis, Parkinson’s disease, Periodontal disease, Reproductive dysfunction
+Additionally, dental mercury and its vapor have been significantly linked to an array of specific health conditions, including the ones listed here:

 Some patients have their silver/amalgam fillings removed because their doctors have recommended it for health reasons.
 Other patients require the removal of amalgam fillings due to device failure and/or hypersensitivity, while still others opt for the removal of sliver/mercury amalgam feelings for cosmetic purposes or because they prefer to have dental fillings that do not contain mercury.

 However, removal of these filings without protective measures can result in unsafe mercury exposures.
 Based on up-to-date scientific research, there is rigorous recommendations for removing amalgam fillings that assist in reducing the potential negative health effects of mercury exposure to patients, dental professionals, office staff, and others.